ineffyble/pleasepet/README.md

 # PleasePet
 [![Build Status](https://travis-ci.org/ineffyble/pleasepet.svg?branch=master)](https://travis-ci.org/ineffyble/pleasepet)

-[PleasePet](https://please.pet) is a web app for petting pets online.
+PleasePet is a web app for petting pets online.
+Originally hosted at https://please.pet, this project has been postponed due to developer capacity.

 This project is in the process of being cleaned up, as it has been hastily redeveloped to cope with increased capacity.